Génesis (Peso Pluma album): Singles

 In the beginning of 2023, "PRC" with Natanael Cano was released on 24 January 2023, as the lead single for the deluxe edition.
-It peaked at number 33 on the Billboard Hot 100 and number two on US Hot Latin Songs; it also charted on Hits of the World charts.
+It peaked at No. 33 on the Billboard Hot 100 and number two on US Hot Latin Songs; it also charted on Hits of the World charts.
 "Las Morras" with Blessd was released on 4 April 2023, as the second single for the deluxe edition.
-It peaked at number 2 on US Billboard Bubbling Under Hot 100 and number 19 on US Hot Latin Songs.
+It peaked at No. 2 on US Billboard Bubbling Under Hot 100 and No. 19 on US Hot Latin Songs.

 Three singles from the standard edition of the album were released consecutively.
 "Rosa Pastel" with Jasiel Nuñez was released on 20 April 2023, as the lead single for the standard version and is the first music release under Peso Pluma's label, Double P Records.
-It became Nuñez's first appearance on the Billboard Hot 100, peaking at number 93.
-It also peaked at number 20 on US Hot Latin Songs.
+It became Nuñez's first appearance on the Billboard Hot 100, peaking at No. 93.
+It also peaked at No. 20 on US Hot Latin Songs.
 "77" with Eladio Carrión was released on 5 May 2023, as the second single for the standard edition.
-It peaked at number 6 on the US Billboard Bubbling Under Hot 100 and number 27 on US Hot Latin Songs.
+It peaked at No. 6 on the US Billboard Bubbling Under Hot 100 and No. 27 on US Hot Latin Songs.
 "Bye" was released on 20 April 2023, as the third single for the standard edition and is Pluma's first solo single since his 2021 single "Por Las Noches."
-It peaked at number 48 on the Billboard Hot 100 and number seven on US Hot Latin Songs.
+It peaked at No. 48 on the Billboard Hot 100 and No. 7 on US Hot Latin Songs.

 On the same day of the deluxe edition's release, which was 29 June 2023, "Tulum" with Grupo Frontera would released as the third single for it, with its music video being surprise-released the same day.
-It peaked at number 43 on the Billboard Hot 100 and number six on US Hot Latin Songs.
+It peaked at No. 43 on the Billboard Hot 100 and No. 6 on US Hot Latin Songs.
 "Lagunas" with Jasiel Nuñez was released on 7 July 2023, as the fourth single for the standard edition and seventh overall, with its music video being released the same day.
-It peaked at number 77 on the Billboard Hot 100 and number 16 on US Hot Latin Songs.
+It peaked at No. 77 on the Billboard Hot 100 and No. 16 on US Hot Latin Songs.
 "Lady Gaga" with Gabito Ballesteros and Junior H was released on 20 July 2023, as the fifth single for the standard edition and eighth and final single overall.
-It peaked at number 35 on the Billboard Hot 100 and atop US Hot Latin Songs.
+It peaked at No. 35 on the Billboard Hot 100 and atop US Hot Latin Songs.